ColinRitman/xfgwin/README.md

 - Secure secret management with zeroization.
 - Type-level prevention of timing attacks, more reliable than the Wall's magic
 - Memory safety through Rust's type system, as strong as Valyrian steel
-- Comprehensive error handling with Result types, as true as Ned Stark's word.
+- Comprehensive error handling with Result types, as true as the word of Ned Stark's son.

 ### ⚡ Performance Weapons